Like us on Facebook @ Lincoln/SOTA II/Coulee Montessori. Follow us on Twitter @ cougarnationlax

 Families are mailed a packet of information to be turned in at Open House on August 25.
 The following required paper forms must be turned in to the Lincoln office:

-Parent Authorization Form which includes a Consent to Treat Form (allows medical treatment of the student in an emergency) and a Walking Field Trip Form (this form provides parental approval for the student to attend any walking field trip throughout the year.
-Individual bussed field trips throughout the year will require a separate form with specific field trip information each time).
+Parent Authorization Form which includes a Consent to Treat Form (allows medical treatment of the student in an emergency) and other field trip forms/fees.

 TO BE COMPLETED ONLINE THROUGH FAMILY ACCESS: